electricimp/Usb/docs/DriverDevelopmentGuide.md

 `USB.ControlEndpoint` objects.
 They are instantiated by the USB framework automatically.

-The following code sends a request to the control endpoint 0 to reset a functional endpoint state (clear the errors) specified by `functionalEndpointAddress`:
+The following code sends a request to the control endpoint 0 to reset the state (clear error codes) of a functional endpoint specified by `functionalEndpointAddress`:

 ##### Example